The Polish topology of the isometry group of the infinite dimensional hyperbolic space: A Polish group

 \section{A Polish group}

-Let $\tau$ be the topology of pointwise convergence on $\Isom(\H)$ that is the one induced by the pseudo-metrics $(g,h)\mapsto d(gx,hx)$ with $x\in X$.
+Let $\tau$ be the topology of pointwise convergence on $\Isom(\H)$, that is the one induced by the pseudo-metrics $(g,h)\mapsto d(gx,hx)$ with $x\in \H$.
 This topology is Polish since $\H$ is separable.
 We call this topology "the Polish topology".
-This will be justified later, since we will prove there is a unique Polish topology on $\Isom(\H)$.
+The name will be justified later, since we will prove there is a unique Polish topology on $\Isom(\H)$.

 Let us recall that the strong operator topology on $\GL(\mathcal{H})$ (the set of all bounded invertible operators on $\mathcal{H}$) is given by the family of pseudo-metrics $(g,h)\mapsto ||g(x)-h(x)||$ where $x$ varies in $\mathcal{H}$.